ccollicutt/starlingx-workshop/ansible/README.md

 The Ansible playbooks and roles in this directory will create as many Packet.com nodes are needed in which to run a particular workshop.
 Each student is, at this time, expected to get one physical node.
 That physical node will be created and configured to run StarlingX in a libvirt based virtual machine.
 Once this playbook completes students will have a place to start their workshop.

-This is not intented for students to use.
+This is not intended for students to use.
 The instructors for the course would run this playbook to setup the lab for the students beforehand.

 ## Workshop Deployment